Skinner's Baby

-Skinner's Baby is a 1917 American silent comedy film starring Bryant Washburn, Hazel Daly, James C. Carroll, and U.K. Haupt.
+Skinner's Baby is a lost 1917 American silent comedy film starring Bryant Washburn, Hazel Daly, James C. Carroll, and U.K. Haupt.
 This film projected Washburn out of obscurity; it was quite a success.
 It was Jackie Coogan's first film role, as the baby, though uncredited.
-The film is believed to be lost.

 It was released on August 6, 1917, and loosely based on the story by Henry Irving Dodge.
 The movie was the third of a Skinner series for Washburn, with Skinner's Dress Suit coming first in January 1917, followed by Skinner's Bubble and Skinner's Baby, all in the same year.

-Motography wrote that while the film "lacks the plot material of the earlier releases, it contains enough of human interest to 'get by' easily with most audiences."
-Variety concluded that it was "a sweet wholesome picture with little touches of sentiment interwoven that tug at the heart strings, a feature that provides clean, pleasurable entertainment."
+Plot

+William Skinner, seeing the joy of his head bookkeeper over the arrival of a baby boy, realizes he is missing life's greatest opportunity.
+Everywhere they go, he and his wife run into parents and their babies, litters of puppies, and broods of ducklings.
+He talks about wanting children with Honey and a little time later she confides a secret to him.
+The day of the great event Skinner is informed of the arrival of "William Manning Skinner, Jr." He rushes out to buy every toy a baby could want, but arriving home, he finds it is a baby girl, but is elated nonetheless.